Gitanjali1909/Petrol-station/README.md

 - Add new reviews with live preview
 - Synthetic dataset designed with realistic data
 - Clean, interactive, and user-friendly dashboard

-## Future Enhancements
-- Save reviews permanently to CSV or database
-- Add clustering for nearby pumps on the map
-- Include additional pump attributes like fuel types and amenities
-- Add search functionality and map zoom for better exploration